| | |

 In this post, you will see a triangular shawl knitting pattern.

-Scroll down to view the free pattern on the site or you can purchase a printer-friendly ad-free PDF here.
+Scroll down to view the free pattern or grab a printer-friendly, ad-free PDF here.

 Triangular shawl knit in cascade 220